sodeidelphonse/isdmtools/README.md

-# Presentation of isdmtools
+# isdmtools
 `isdmtools` is an R package designed to streamline the process of preparing, evaluating and visualizing spatial data for biodiversity species distribution modeling, with a specific focus on **integrated species distribution models (ISDMs)** with multi-source geospatial datasets within a Bayesian framework.
-It provides a robust and reproducible workflow for block cross-validation, data management and visualization, and model evaluation, leveraging the power of _sf_, _terra_, _dplyr_, _purrr_, and _ggplot2_ packages.
+It provides a set of tools for producing robust and reproducible workflows for block cross-validation, data management and visualization, and model evaluation, leveraging the power of `sf`, `dplyr`, `purrr`, and `ggplot2` packages.

 # Installation